BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

 **IMPORTANT!** BCM is brand new and unstable, only use testnet coins!
 Builds will be formally tagged using [GPG.asc](./GPG.asc) once a stable proof-of-concept has been created.
 The master branch represents the most up-to-date stable, and tested, version of BCM.
+BCM HAS NOT undergone formal security evaluation and should be considered for TESTING PURPOSES ONLY.

 ```YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!```